-- The Sara Sullivan Award winner must be a resident of the City of La Crosse.
+- Nominees must reside or have a presence in the City of La Crosse.

 - Nominations shall be accompanied by a completed nomination form.

-- Entries must be received by 5 p.m. on September 20th of the award year.
+- Entries must be received by September 20th of the award year.

-All nominations for the Sara Sullivan Award shall be judged on how closely they represent Sara’s dedication to Neighborhood Revitalization IN ANY OF the following areas:
+All nominations for awards shall be judged on how dedicated they are to Neighborhood Revitalization IN ANY OF the following areas:

-The winner will be decided by a panel from the All Neighborhood Leader group and announced at the annual La Crosse Neighborhoods Fall Family Social.
+Judging criteria: The winner will be decided by a panel from La Crosse Neighborhood Associations group and announced at the La Crosse Neighborhoods Fall Family Social.

 Inclusion/Diversity: significant neighborhood and/or business involvement and cooperation with a diversity of participants.